 The big things to look for are inaccurate claims of bad debts.
 These can include reporting that you missed a payment you actually made, that you are in default on a debt you've paid off or a claim for a debt you do not owe.

-Correcting bad credit report information
+Fixing a bad credit report

 Tell them exactly which information you are disputing and explain why you believe it is wrong.
 Provide copies of any supporting documentation you may have but DO NOT send your original copies - you'll need to keep those for your own protection.
 Send a copy of the relevant section of the credit report as well, with the item in question circled.